 Although the majority of this trip is designed to explore some of Mexico’s unique natural history, we will also visit the exquisite pre-Aztec ruins of Teotihuacán.
 EcoQuest Travel, the Friends of the North Carolina Maritime Museum, Beaufort and JoAnne Powell invite you to join us as we discover the natural wonders, cultural sites and magical migrations of Mexico.

 We will depart early this morning from our home cities to our US gateway city (likely Houston, Dallas or Atlanta) and from there we will connect to our flight to Mexico City.
 Please plan to arrive at your home airport no later than two hours prior to your scheduled departure time.
 Once we arrive in Mexico, and clear customs and immigration, we will travel to the arid lowlands north of Mexico City.
 Our destination is the town of San Juan Teotihuacán gateway to the fabulous pre-Aztec ruins of Teotihuacán.
-Upon our arrival we will settle into our accommodations at the Villas Arqueologica Teotihuacán.
-The Villas are located within walking distance of the ancient city and provide cozy well appointed rooms.
-There is also a good restaurant, nice gardens and a beautiful heated swimming pool.
+Upon our arrival we will settle into our accommodations at the Hotel Teotihuacán.
+The hotel is located within walking distance of the ancient city and provide cozy well-appointed rooms.
+There is also a good restaurant and nice gardens.
 We will have dinner at the hotel restaurant tonight.
 (D)